 Alberta used to be a place where people could come from all around the world to live, work, and be rewarded fairly for their efforts.
 But today, the entrepreneurial climate that brought Philip’s family to Alberta is now being threatened by the ruthless, success-punishing policies of the NDP.

 In addition to his business experience, Philip brings a strong background of community service.
 He is the Vice President of the Braeside Community Association, sits on the board of Vertigo Theatre (where he is Chair of Community Outreach Committee), and is the Director of Active Living on the board of The Alberta Sports and Recreation Association for the Blind (ASRAB).
-Philip also serves on the board of directors at his church (Holy Martyr Peter the Aleut Orthodox Church).
+Philip also serves on the board of directors at his local church.
 Philip has volunteered for over 10 years on Conservative campaigns at all levels of government in Southwest Calgary and continues to raise thousands of dollars for the Conservative cause.